Brandon Nimmo: Minor leagues

-Major league career

 2016

-Nimmo began the 2016 season with the Las Vegas 51s; through 250 at bats he was hitting .328 with five home runs and 37 RBIs.
+Nimmo began the 2016 season with the Las Vegas 51s; through 250 at bats he was hitting .328 with five home runs and 37 RBI.
 Nimmo was promoted to the Major Leagues on June 25 to replace the slumping Michael Conforto whose batting average had fallen to .130 since May 1.
 He made his major league debut the next day against the Atlanta Braves and went 0-for-4.
 On June 27, his second game, Nimmo recorded his first hit and his first run against Washington Nationals pitcher Joe Ross and went 2-4 overall.
 On July 1, he hit his first major league home run, a three-run homer against Jason Hammel of the Chicago Cubs, making the game 7–1 in the bottom of the 4th inning.
 On July 17, Nimmo was sent down to the Triple-A Las Vegas 51s after batting .235 with one home run and 4 RBIs in 51 at-bats.
 On July 29, Nimmo was once again promoted after Juan Lagares suffered a torn thumb ligament and undertook surgery to repair the injury.